-IMF cuts global growth outlook, cites trade war and weak Europe
+IMF fears trade war and weak Europe could trigger sharp global slowdown

 “The main shared policy priority is for countries to resolve cooperatively and quickly their trade disagreements and the resulting policy uncertainty, rather than raising harmful barriers further and destabilizing an already slowing global economy,” it added.

-Reporting by Leika Kihara; Editing by Mark Bendeich
+Reporting by Leika Kihara and Silvia Aloisi; Editing by Mark Bendeich and Mark Trevelyan